Bwc9876/git-from-scratch/index.typ

 == Content Addressed Storage

 Objects are *content-addressed* within the `.git/objects/` directory.
-"Content-addressed" means we reference things using a value that's somehow derived from that thing's contents.
+"Content-addressed" means we refer to things using a value that's derived from that things contents.
-Content-addressed storage is implemented in Git using a SHA-1 hasging algorithm.
+Content-addressed storage is implemented in Git using a SHA-1 hashing algorithm.

 SHA-1 is a bit technical but all we need to know is it takes content of any size and turns it into a 40-character long string of letters and numbers.
 Each generated string is unique to that piece of content.

+Ex: `Hello World!!` #sym.arrow `a6a7c8158b34d554954a4c921b144f82d75db683`

 == Object Storage in Git